 Basically… the Ad Grid takes the guess work out of creating ad campaigns.

 The matrix looks like this:

-There is a of power behind the Ad Grid that goes beyond it just being a spreadsheet.
+There is a power behind the Ad Grid that goes beyond it just being a spreadsheet.

 The “One-Hit Wonder” Campaign

-The “one-hit wonder” is a phenomena that occurs when marketers just make ads.
+The “one-hit wonder” is a phenomenon that occurs when marketers just make ads.

 That is… they don’t come up with a plan.
 They may make a couple ads with one or two different audiences, and they may even test a couple images, but that’s pretty much it… They then launch the ad and expect the leads and sales to pour in.